i-am-ravi-prakash/leanrning/java/multithreading.md

 - Allow the program to run continuously even if a part of it is blocked.
 - Allows to write effective programs that utilize maximum CPU time.
-- Increase use of CPU resources and reduce costs of maintenance.
+- Increase the use of CPU resources and reduce costs of maintenance.
 - If an exception occurs in a single thread, it will not affect other threads as threads are independent.

 **Difference between thread and process**